ScottLogic/blog/_posts/2025-09-08-leveraging-copilot-for-refactoring.md

 # Conclusion

 Copilot is a very useful tool for time consuming tasks.
 It is super efficient in a scenario where automation needs to be updated and there are still work items to be tested.
 I have found that it works super well if the context is a bit tighter.
 For example refactoring one e2e test at a time.
 I originally attempted to refactor all 17 tests in one, and noticed that there were more mistakes.
-Something to also re-iterate is that it knows the context of your codebase but not necessarily the task you are carrying out at the time.
+Something to also reiterate is that it knows the context of your codebase but not necessarily the task you are carrying out at the time.
 So I found that being super explicit in what you aim to achieve through prompts makes it perform much better overall.
 For example "Refactor these files accordingly" vs "I have extracted properties and methods into these page objects, refactor the attached e2e spec files accordingly"